Herminial/vlc-media-player/docs/source/windows7.rst

-VLC Media Player for Windows 7
+VLC Media Player > Download for Windows 7
 ==============================
 Features of VLC Player on Windows 7 OS
 --------------------------------------